htrajan/ht-drawsteel/Classes/Tactician/1st-Level Features/Mark.md

 # Mark

-You know how to [[Focus|focus]] the attention of your allies as you push them toward victory.
+You know how to focus the attention of your allies as you push them toward victory.
 You have the following ability.

 ## Mark